 -bash: ifconfig: command not found

-ifconfig command comes from net-tools Debian package.
+The ifconfig binary file comes with the net-tools Debian package.
 Install this package using the following command which is available under default repositories.

 Then you can use this command to check network configuration details.
-Below command will show details for all interfaces configured on your Debian system.
+The below command will show details for all interfaces configured on your Debian system.

 Use below command to show details for interface eth0 in system

-To get all interfaces details using ifconfig use following command.
+To get all interfaces details using ifconfig use the following command.

 -bash: ifconfig: command not found error on an Ubuntu and other Debian-based systems.